Iran’s New Government Moves to Silence Dissent by Muzzling Leading Activists

 September 28, 2021 – The Iranian security establishment’s attempt to imprison four prominent human rights defenders, only a few months after the inauguration of the country’s new presidential administration, signals the beginning of a new and intensified era of repression.

 “This is a clear attempt to enchain the country’s top rights defenders and create a climate of fear as this illegitimate government tightens its grip on power,” said Hadi Ghaemi, executive director of the Center for Human Rights in Iran (CHRI).

 “Raisi’s government is assuming that Iran’s international negotiating partners will look the other way while it tramples human rights,” Ghaemi added.
 “Yet silence is complicity.
 Failing to condemn this outrageous behavior is a green light to the Iranian government’s most brutal actors.”

-The internationally renowned human rights activist Narges Mohammadi announced this past weekend that she has received a new sentence of 80 lashes, 30 months of imprisonment, and two monetary fines—less than a year after she completed an 8.5-year sentence for engaging in peaceful activism.
+The internationally renowned human rights activist Narges Mohammadi announced this past weekend that she has received a new sentence of 80 lashes, 30 months of imprisonment, and two monetary fines—less than a year after she completed two prison sentences over the course of 8.5 years* (2010-2013 and 2015-2020) for engaging in peaceful activism.

 The new sentence was issued in response to a complaint Mohammadi had filed against Evin Prison Director Gholamresa Ziaei, who personally beat her for participating in a peaceful sit-in inside Evin Prison in December 2019.